Kanikacoder13/Summer-Training-2026/Day-05.md

 # Day 05 - Summer Training Report

-# Introduction to NumPy and Array Operations
+# NumPy Fundamentals and Essential Operations for AI & Machine Learning

-**Training Domain:** Artificial Intelligence & Machine Learning (AI & ML)
+**Training Domain:** Artificial Intelligence & Machine Learning (AI & ML) using Python

 ---

 ## Objective

-The objective of today's session was to introduce NumPy and understand its role in scientific computing and Artificial Intelligence.
-The session focused on creating NumPy arrays, exploring their attributes, performing indexing operations, and using Boolean indexing for efficient data filtering.
+The objective of today's session was to understand the fundamentals of NumPy and its importance in AI & Machine Learning.
+The session focused on efficient array operations, vectorization, indexing, slicing, broadcasting, data filtering, statistical analysis, reshaping, matrix operations, and practical data preprocessing techniques used in machine learning.

 ---

 ## Topics Covered

 ### 1. Introduction to NumPy

-The session introduced the NumPy library, its importance in data science, Machine Learning, and Artificial Intelligence, and demonstrated how to import it using the standard `import numpy as np` convention.
+- Introduction to NumPy (Numerical Python).
+- Importance of NumPy in AI & Machine Learning.
+- Comparison between Python Lists and NumPy Arrays.
+- Advantages of contiguous memory allocation and faster computations.

-### 2. NumPy Arrays
+### 2. Creating NumPy Arrays

-Learned how to create one-dimensional and two-dimensional arrays using different methods such as `array()`, `zeros()`, `ones()`, `eye()`, and `arange()`.
-The trainer also explained the advantages of NumPy arrays over Python lists in terms of performance and memory efficiency.

-### 3. Array Attributes

-The session covered important array attributes, including:
+- Creating 1D and 2D arrays using `np.array()`.
+- Creating arrays using:
+  - `np.zeros()`
+  - `np.ones()`

-- Shape (`shape`)
+  - `np.arange()`
-- Dimensions (`ndim`)
+- Array attributes:
-- Data type (`dtype`)
+  - `shape`
-- Size (`size`)
+  - `dtype`
-- Item size (`itemsize`)
+  - `ndim`

-These attributes help in understanding the structure and properties of NumPy arrays.
+### 3. Vectorization
+- Performing mathematical operations without using loops.
+- Element-wise arithmetic operations.
+- Performance comparison between Python loops and NumPy vectorization.
+- Benefits of vectorization in large datasets.

-### 4. Indexing in NumPy
+### 4. Array Indexing and Slicing

-Learned indexing techniques for one-dimensional and two-dimensional arrays, including accessing, updating, and retrieving specific elements, rows, and columns.
+- Accessing individual elements.
+- Row-wise and column-wise indexing.
+- Array slicing.
+- Extracting features (`X`) and labels (`y`) from datasets.
+- Working with multidimensional arrays.

-### 5. Boolean Indexing
+### 5. Boolean Indexing and Data Filtering

-The trainer introduced Boolean Indexing for filtering array elements based on logical conditions.
-Practical examples demonstrated creating Boolean masks, selecting data, and modifying array values.
-Its importance in data preprocessing for Machine Learning was also discussed.
+- Boolean masking.
+- Filtering data based on conditions.
+- Selecting required elements from arrays.
+- Data cleaning using Boolean masks.
+- Replacing invalid values using `np.where()`.

+### 6. Views and Copies
+- Difference between Views and Copies.
+- Memory sharing in NumPy arrays.
+- Creating independent copies using `.copy()`.

+### 7. Broadcasting
+- Introduction to Broadcasting.
+- Broadcasting rules.
+- Scalar and array broadcasting.
+- Broadcasting with matrices.
+- Standardizing datasets using broadcasting.

+### 8. Statistical Operations
+- Mean using `np.mean()`
+- Median using `np.median()`
+- Standard Deviation using `np.std()`
+- Column-wise and row-wise statistical calculations.

+### 9. Reshaping and Flattening
+- Reshaping arrays using `reshape()`.
+- Flattening multidimensional arrays using `flatten()`.
+- Importance of reshaping for AI/ML model inputs.

+### 10. Matrix Operations
+- Matrix multiplication using:
+  - `np.dot()`
+  - `@` operator
+- Neural network input-weight multiplication.

 ---